-Vanguard Religious Award Profile: Elizabeth K.
+Vanguard Religious Award Profiles: Elizabeth & Emma

-Elizabeth: I knew I was doing the right thing when I kept my thoughts and room clean.
-I learned that keeping your thoughts clean will help you learn and be kind.
-And I liked doing the service project.
+Both girls had special experiences while working on the award requirements.
+Elizabeth reports that “I liked doing the service project.
 We chose to help with the Weekend Food Program with the White River School District.
 We helped purchase food for kids to take home on the weekends.
 It made me feel happy that I was helping.
 Another service project we did was Beautify Buckley.
 We met with our pack at the fire station and spread bark and picked up garbage to take care of our community.
 One of the recipes I learned to make was pancakes, but another was much more complex.
 It was Marshmallow Stuffed Chocolate Cupcakes!
 I miss them, yum!
 It was very hard to make those!
-I read a lot in my scriptures and I wrote quite a bit in my journal.
-Now I can have it in my memory forever.
+I read a lot in my scriptures and I wrote in my journal.
+Now I can have these experiences in my memory forever.”

 Emma tells about her special experiences: “I loved talking to my grandma and getting to hear her stories.
 Also, I got to secretly help my siblings around Christmas time as an act of service.
 I felt the Spirit strongly and really had fun doing nice things for them.
 It was a great way to give gifts at Christmas.
 I also hope to get to go to the temple soon to do baptisms now that my temple is open and I am eligible.”